mdxs/gae-init-docs/main/templates/quickstart/deploy.md

 2. Note the Project ID of that project.

-3. Start a console and change into the `hello` sample app directory:
+3. Deploy your application to Google App Engine, using the above Project ID as an argument:

     ```
-    cd hello
-    ```

-4. Deploy your application to Google App Engine, using the above Project ID as an argument:

-    ```
     gulp deploy --project=<YOUR_PROJECT_ID>
     ```

-5. When finished, your app will be ready to serve traffic at `https://<YOUR_PROJECT_ID>.appspot.com/`
+4. When finished, your app will be ready to serve traffic at `https://<YOUR_PROJECT_ID>.appspot.com/`